By Frank Rotering | February 1, 2018

 The IPCC was established by two UN organizations in 1988.
 In endorsing this step, the UN General Assembly urged the new organization to provide international coordination for assessing the magnitude and impacts of global warming, and to offer “realistic response strategies.”
 The IPCC delivered its first Assessment Report (AR1) in 1990.
 Based on the concerns expressed there, the UN in 1992 tried to spur concrete action through the UNFCCC.
 This agreement came into force in 1994 and now has wide support among nations.
 The IPCC published its second Assessment Report (AR2) in 1995 and followed this with AR3 in 2001, AR4 in 2007, and AR5 in 2014.
 The sixth report, which is now being prepared, is scheduled for publication in 2021.

-The document that created the UNFCCC is highly significant because it outlined a strategic approach that the IPCC would subsequently interpret and apply.
+The UNFCCC document is highly significant because it outlines a strategic approach that the IPCC would subsequently interpret and apply.
 Its key section is Article 2:

 “The ultimate objective … is to achieve … stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic [human-caused] interference with the climate system.
 Such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened and to enable economic development to proceed in a sustainable manner.”